jcli945/basenji_models/README.md

 Notes

 Large model files and HIS-element archives are tracked with Git LFS.
-To download the actual files rather than LFS pointer files, please install Git LFS, clone the repository, and run git lfs pull
+To download the actual files rather than LFS pointer files, please install Git LFS, clone the repository, and run git lfs pull.

 # HIS-element assets